Nissan GTP ZX-Turbo: Other series

 One of the first three Lola T810s built would be sold to the Le Mans Company in Japan for use in the All Japan Sports Prototype Championship.
 Debuting late in the 1985 season, the car would suffer mechanical failures before finishing eighth at the 1000 km of Fuji to close out the season.
 The following season, the car would continue to have problems, again only finishing at the 1000 km of Fuji.
 This time however the car managed sixth place, 13 laps behind the winning Porsche 962.
 The car would be retired as the team moved on to a Porsche.

 Following the retirement of the GTP ZX-Turbo in 1990, one of the former works chassis would be taken to Europe to participate in the Interserie championship in 1991.
 Although quick, the car would struggle to complete races.
 This would lead to it being quickly abandoned.

 Marketing

 Debuting at a time when Nissan was phasing out the Datsun brand in the United States, the GTP ZX-Turbo was used by the company to promote their ability to produce sporty, advanced cars.
 This led to the GTP ZX-Turbos being used in television and print advertisements for the whole Nissan brand, but also specifically the 300ZX with which it shared its engine.

 The GTP ZX-Turbos were featured as part of a Miami Vice episode revolving around the IMSA GT Miami Grand Prix, although this was primarily using footage of the race itself.

 The 1990 slotless racing game GT Super Screamers by Worlds of Wonder uses Nissan GTP ZX-Turbos.

+Performance

+in the 3/1984 Sport Auto they found the Nissan GTP ZX-Turbo had a performance of: